tyson-swetnam/agic-2022/docs/geojson.md

 There are seven types of geometric shapes which can be defined in GeoJSON.

 * Point, LineString and Polygon are *single type geometry objects*

 * MultiPoint, MultiLineString, and MultiPolygon are *multipart geometry objects*

 Each of the examples below represents a valid and complete GeoJSON object:

 #### :material-map-marker: Point

-A Point geometry is represented by a single set of latitude and a longitude coordinates, and optionally an elevation value (above mean sea level).

 ???
 Info ":material-code-json: GeoJSON Point Schema"